winston86zhu/haas-ewmba/midterm.md

 * Negative feedback: Corrects mistakes and improves performance.
 Works best for those who are already committed to the task.

 > Feedback should be provided frequently, specific, and actionable.
+* Feedback should be given in a timely manner.
+* Feedbacj should be specific and candid vs vague and general.
+* Feedback should be future-oriented and focused on improvement.
+* Frame negative feedback as a pathway to improvement.
+* Give feedback in a private setting, and do in the morning!

 ### Rewards